 Career-related guidance and coaching can be obtained at the CareerSpot of the Faculty of Business and Economics during their office hours.
 The School and the CAL organize several conferences and other events - such as the World of Practice Week or International Hackathon - each year where students can meet important business actors.
-Numerous amount of former students obtained employment this way.
+Numerous former students have obtained employment in this way.